infinum/qa-handbook/Knowledge/API - Basics.md

 You're already familiar with headers and the body, so let's look closely into HTTP status codes.

 ### Status codes
-Status codes are found at the very top of the requests and they are issued by the API to signify what exactly happened with the request.
+Status codes are found at the very top of the response and they are issued to briefly signify what exactly happened with the request.

 They usually have a three-digit code and a short description.
 There are five classes of status codes: